Rainbow saturation of graphs: Upper bounds for connected graphs

-It is easy to check now that if $K_{C} = K_{C'}$ then we obtain a contradiction to Lemma~\ref{lemma:edges_are_unique}.
-Finally, there is no $g$-cycle $C$ in $W$ such that $K_{C}$ is a $g$-cycle in $H$ using the edge $e$.
-Thus we have a contradiction. \end{proof}
+It is easy to check now that if $K_{C} = K_{C'}$, for some $g$-cycle $C'$ (different from $C$) in $W$, then we obtain a contradiction to $(6)$ of Lemma~\ref{lemma:each_vertex_appears}.
+Finally, there is no $g$-cycle $C$ in $W$ such that $K_{C}$ is a $g$-cycle in $H$ using the edge $e$, thus we obtain a contradiction. \end{proof}

-Recall that that an edge is a \emph{bridge} if its removal increases the number of connected components. \begin{proposition} If $H$ has a non-pendant bridge then there is an edge $e \in H$ such that there is no rainbow copy of $H$ in $\left( G_{n, H, e}, c_{n, H, e} \right)$. \end{proposition} \begin{proof} If there is an edge in $H$ which is in a cycle but not in a triangle then the result follows from Proposition~\ref{prop:edge_not_in_triangle}.
-We can therefore assume that every edge in $H$ which is not in a triangle is a bridge.
+Recall that that an edge is a \emph{bridge} if its removal increases the number of connected components.

+\begin{proposition} If $H$ has a non-pendant bridge then there is an edge $e \in H$ such that there is no rainbow copy of $H$ in $\left( G_{n, H, e}, c_{n, H, e} \right)$. \end{proposition} \begin{proof} If there is an edge $e'$ in $H$ which is in a cycle but not in a triangle then the result follows from Proposition~\ref{prop:edge_not_in_triangle}, by taking $\left( G_{n, H, e'}, c_{n, H, e'} \right)$.
+Hence, we may assume that every edge in $H$ which is not in a triangle is a bridge.
 Let $e = xy$, with $d(x) \ge d(y)$, be a non-pendant bridge in $H$ for which $d(x)$ is maximized.
 By the assumption $e$ is well defined.

 Suppose for contradiction that $W$ is a rainbow copy of $H$ in $(G, c)$.
-We shall now count the number of non-pendant bridges in $W$ and show that the number is strictly number than the number of non-pendant bridges in $H$, thus obtaining a contradiction.
+We will show that the number of non-pendant bridges in $W$ is strictly smaller than the number of non-pendant bridges in $H$, thus obtaining a contradiction.

-Observe first that we cannot have a non-pendant bridge in $W$ incident with any vertex $z \in L$ as by Lemma~\ref{lemma:degree} we have $d(z) \ge d(x) + d(y) - 1 \ge d(x) + 1$ which would contradict the maximality of $d(x)$.
-Therefore if there is a non-pendant bridge in $W$ then it must be inside $K$.
+Observe first that we cannot have a non-pendant bridge in $W$ incident with any vertex $z \in L$ as then, by $(5)$ of Lemma~\ref{lemma:each_vertex_appears}, we have $d(z) \ge d(x) + d(y) - 1 \ge d(x) + 1$ which would contradict the maximality of $d(x)$.
+Therefore, if there is a non-pendant bridge in $W$ then it must be within $K$.